 You can be sure Rodrigo De Souza would hear the disharmony in that.

-Susan Ahlstrom is Director of Development at the Academy for Career Exploration based in Rhode Island.
-She has worked for years to help people and organizations connect and achieve their full potential.
-Susan helped launch one of the first Body Shop franchises in the U.S. and is the founder of Duende Networks, LLC, a consulting company that provides coaching and resources for women and teens, empowering them to lead healthier, more expansive lives.
-Susan has three children and recently moved to RI to be closer to the inspiration and energy of the ocean.
+Susan Ahlstrom generously offers her unique skills and experience to help individuals and organizations connect with opportunity.
+She is Founder and Director of Duende Networks, LLC, a consulting company that provides coaching and resources for women and youth to identify and build on their strengths to expand their lives.
+Susan has three grown children and recently moved to RI to be closer to the inspiration and energy of the ocean